 Also of interest is that Rockport has more people living here who work in computers and math than 95% of the places in the US.

 Rockport is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-Rockport is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Rockport doesn't have a public transportation system that people use for their commute.

 The per capita income in Rockport in 2022 was $57,464, which is wealthy relative to Texas and the nation.
 This equates to an annual income of $229,856 for a family of four.
 However, Rockport contains both very wealthy and poor people as well.